 Characters with a split personality are surprisingly common in fiction, but most of them don't quite match the textbook definition of DID.
-In older media, it will often be called "schizophrenia" even by psychologist characters..
+In older media, it will often be called "schizophrenia" even by psychologist characters, despite that they are completely different disorders.
+In schizophrenia, the person experiences auditory and sometimes visual or tactile hallucinations.
 (The word schizophrenia literally means "split mind," because a main symptom is scattered, unconnected thoughts.
-It's more like being on a really bad drug trip, and can actually be induced via crystal meth overdose (caused by too many stimulants in the brain at once) - but please, Don't Try This at Home.
+It's more like being on a really bad drug trip, and can actually be induced via crystal meth overdose (caused by too many stimulants in the brain at once) - but please, Don't Try This at Home.)

 Compare Trauma-Induced Amnesia.